libdyson-wg/ha-dyson/README.md

 [![HACS Action](https://badgen.net/github/checks/libdyson-wg/ha-dyson/main/HACS%20Action)](https://github.com/libdyson-wg/ha-dyson/actions/workflows/hacs.yaml)
 [![Latest Commit](https://badgen.net/github/last-commit/libdyson-wg/ha-dyson/main)](https://github.com/libdyson-wg/ha-dyson/commit/HEAD)

+## Troubleshooting

+### Fan connection failures

+Please try power-cycling the fan device and try connecting again.

+Dyson fans run an MQTT Broker which this integration connects to as a client.
+The broker has a connection limit and some devices appear to have a firmware bug where they hold onto dead connections and fill up the connection pool, causing new connections to fail.
+This behavior has been observed on the following device models, but may also include others:

+- TP07 Purifier Cool
+- TP09 Purifier Cool Formaldehyde
+- HP07 Purifier Hot+Cool
+- HP09 Purifier Hot+Cool Formaldehyde

 ## Installation

 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=libdyson-wg&repository=ha-dyson&category=integration)